kedro-org/kedro-viz/docs/source/publish_and_share_kedro_viz_on_aws.md

-# Publish and share via AWS
+# Publish and share on AWS

-This page describes how to publish Kedro-Viz to AWS to share it with others.
+This page describes how to publish Kedro-Viz on AWS to share it with others.
 It uses the spaceflights tutorial as an example.

 ## Setup your kedro project